LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Vellum Interludes

-SRGR's story on translucent interleaves: you read the brand through the page, the city showing through behind.
+SRGR's story on translucent interleaves, the city showing through behind.

 03